 Scholarly Commons Citation

 Gostin, Lawrence O., "Securing Health or Just Health Care?
 The Effect of the Health Care System on the Health of America" (1994).
 Georgetown Law Faculty Publications and Other Works.
-Paper 755.
+755.